directdemocracy-vote/doc/README.md

 The reputation of anonymizers may be affected by obvious disfunctionnings or complains of citizens about their participation not being published (and hence their vote being likely usurpated) or their anonymity not being respected.
 Therefore a good reputation system should be setup to assess the reputation of anonymizers.

+### Verifyers

+When sending her public key to the anonymizer, citizens should also securely send a signed copy of this key to a number of verifyers.
+Verifyers should be fully independent from the anonymizer.
+They can check after the results are public if an anonymizer has cheated simply by comparing the list of published public key to the ones received directly from the citizen.